Soul Searchin' (Brian Wilson and Andy Paley song)

 "Soul Searchin'" is a song written by American musicians Brian Wilson and Andy Paley for an aborted Beach Boys reunion album in the 1990s.
-It was later recorded by Solomon Burke (for his 2002 album Don't Give Up on Me) and Wilson himself (for his 2004 album Gettin' In over My Head).
-The Beach Boys' recording was the last to feature lead vocals from Carl Wilson, who died in 1998, and it was ultimately released in 2013.
+It was later recorded by Solomon Burke (on his 2002 album Don't Give Up on Me) and Wilson himself (on his 2004 album Gettin' In over My Head).
+The Beach Boys' recording was the last to feature lead vocals from Carl Wilson, who died in 1998.